'Azzun 'Atma, Sat 14.3.09, Afternoon

 she was standing hiding from the rain.
 She let people through

 completely at whim according to her mood.
-People were to
+Every two people had to

 The same picture the whole time: A Palestinian empties a plastic bag

-bent over the earth and whe stands over him pointing her gun at him.
+bent over the earth and she stands over him pointing her gun at him.

 It was painful to watch especially when it got dark and it started to